From Many Models, One: Macroeconomic Forecasting with Reservoir Ensembles: GDP Forecasting with EN-MFESNs

 \subsection{Forecasting Performance}

-We begin by analyzing separately the forecasting results for ensembles without and with leak rate variation, that is, EN-RP-ESN and EN-$\alpha$RP-ESN ensembles, respectively.
-Our metric is mean-squared forecasting error (MSFE), consistent with our regularized least squares estimation strategy.
-For each ensemble type, we report the empirical cumulative distribution function (ECDF) of the MSFE across all MFESN experts in the ensemble.
-Vertical lines indicate the performance achieved by specific models (for example, the baseline draw of \citealp{ballarin2022reservoir}) and combination schemes.
-The median MSFE is also included to provide general information on the distribution of errors.
+We begin by analyzing forecasting performance separately for ensembles without and with leak rate variation, namely EN-MFESN-RP and EN-MFESN-$\alpha$RP ensembles.
+Our evaluation metric is relative mean-squared forecasting error (MSFE) with respect to AR(1).
+For each ensemble, we report the empirical cumulative distribution function (ECDF) of relative MSE across all MFESN experts in the ensemble, together with vertical lines indicating the median of the relative errors, and the relative MSFEs of the baseline models and combination schemes.

-Figure~\ref{fig:plot_ecdf_msfe_medium_seed} presents the results for EN-RP-ESN ensembles.
-These plots reveal substantial sensitivity to the random draw of reservoir state coefficients.
-Indeed, inspecting the performance of a particular (seed-based) draw of models S-MFESN A/B and M-MFESN A/B taken from \citealt{ballarin2022reservoir}, one can notice that although the sampling of both single and multi-reservoir B-type MFESN models is favorable, the S-MFESN and M-MFESN models of A type perform worse, with the latter well above the median relative forecasting error with respect to the AR(1) baseline.
-Simple averaging and constant Hedge follow each other closely in all panels, primarily due to the conservative choice of a small learning rate.
-In contrast, both FTL and AdaHedge deliver a consistent and robust significant increase in performance.
-It is important to notice that Follow-the-Leader (dotted red line), in particular, often converges towards a model located at the end of the left ECDF tail, indicating near-optimal performance within the ensemble.
-Although FTL dominates AdaHedge in all panels of Figure~\ref{fig:plot_ecdf_msfe_medium_seed}, the difference is smaller for M-MFESN than for S-MFESN models.
-This behavior is expected since M-MFESN models are generally more flexible and accurate than their S-MFESN counterparts.
+Figure~\ref{fig:plot_ecdf_msfe_medium_seed} presents the results for EN-MFESN-RP ensembles and reveals substantial sensitivity to the random draw of reservoir state coefficients.
+In particular, individual S-MFESN A/B and M-MFESN A/B model draws taken from \citealt{ballarin2022reservoir} display heterogeneous performance: While B-type single- and multi-reservoir MFESNs perform favorably, A-type models often exhibit higher forecasting errors, in some cases exceeding the median relative MSE with respect to the AR(1) benchmark.
+Simple averaging and constant Hedge follow each other closely across panels, primarily due to the choice of a small learning rate.
+In contrast, both FTL and AdaHedge deliver consistent, sizable, and robust performance gains.
+It is important to notice that Follow-the-Leader often to models in the extreme left tail of the ECDF, indicating near-optimal performance within the ensemble.
+Although FTL dominates AdaHedge throughout, the difference is higher for S-MFESN models than for M-MFESNs, consistent with their greater flexibility and baseline accuracy of the latter.